wled-wiring/wled-wiring.github.io/README.md

    * Test all changes locally
    * Commit a PR
    * Please do **not** use "force-push" while your PR is open!
+- I am not a professional WEB SW developer, this is also the first time at all I used Typescript, React etc. Therefore you will find the code little bit "wild".
+Feel free to improve!
+If you want to make substantial structural changes, maybe first discuss it with me.
+Thanks!

 # How to make a PR using git